t0bes1/get21/README.md

 As a user I want to be able to play a card game with simple rules, so that I can have fun and practice my decision making skills

-As a user I want the game to begin at the start when arriving at the site, so that I can start fresh when I #
+As a user I want the game to begin at the start when arriving at the site, so that I can start a fresh go when I first arrive back at the page

 As a user I want to be able to see the cards I'm dealt and get shown the total I am on, so that I am able to make a good decision on what to do next

 As a user I want to be able to see whether I have won or lost the hand (and why) so that I can make goods decisions in future rounds of the game

 As a user I want to be able to bet different amounts on different hands to try my luck and "go big" if I wish, so that the game is engaging and fun to play

 As a user I want to see the score as I am playing so that I can understand how well I am doing in the game

 As a user I want to understand that a 200+ bankroll is a winning score so that I can aim to reach this goal and receive some congratulations if I achieve it

-As a user I want to understand that a 0 is a losing score so that I can aim to avoid reaching this score and receive some commiserations if I ultimately achieve it
+As a user I want to understand that a 0 bankroll is a losing score so that I can aim to avoid reaching this score and receive some commiserations if I ultimately achieve it

 As a user I want to hear celebration or commiseration sounds depending on if I win or lose the game, so that I can enjoy the experience and further understand what the outcome has been achieved